stnoah1/infogcn/README.md

  python get_raw_skes_data.py
  # Remove the bad skeleton
  python get_raw_denoised_data.py
- # Transform the skeleton to the center of the first frame
+ # Transform the skeleton to the center of the first frame and vertically align to the ground
  python seq_transformation.py
 ```